 The mothers’ rights attorneys of Jacobs Berger take pride in serving mothers and fathers from local Morris County communities including Randolph, Morristown, Denville, Madison, Tewksbury, Dover, Rockaway, East Hanover, and all of Northern New Jersey.
 Unlike some larger firms, we strive to minimize conflict and stress during the family law legal process.
 Our attorneys believe that effective legal solutions do not need to involve unnecessary litigation, hostility, or animosity.

-Madison Parents’ Lawyers Discuss Fathers and Mothers Rights in New Jersey
+Lawyers Discuss Fathers and Mothers Rights in New Jersey

 Previously, New Jersey law would favor mothers when it came to issues concerning child custody, child support, alimony, and more.
-However, laws have changed to reflect our modern society and are now gender neutral.
+However, laws have changed to reflect our modern society and are now gender-neutral.
 Therefore, it is important to understand that your legal standing as a mother is no different than your co-parent’s as a father.

 One key difference between mothers’ and fathers’ legal rights is that of maternity and paternity.
-Maternity is much more clear cut, as the mother is considered a legal parent at the time of birth.
+Maternity is much more clearer cut, as the mother is considered a legal parent at the time of birth.
 For fathers, legal paternity must be established in order for the father to have any legal rights as a parent.
 For adoptive parents, this process may be different as well.

-Randolph Mothers’ Rights Attorneys: Child Custody and Child Support Considerations
+Mothers’ Rights Attorneys: Child Custody and Child Support Considerations

 Child custody and child support disputes are considered by New Jersey judges and mediators with the best interests of the child in mind.
 This is an important distinction to understand, as it often has a material impact on divorce and family law proceedings.
 As stated previously, men and women are treated as equals when determining both child custody and child support.
 When it comes to child custody, the factors our Randolph mothers’ rights attorneys may argue can include: